Gustafer Yellowgold: History

 The project began in late 2003 as a series of small, illustrated picture books.
-The illustrations for the books were soon animated and released as a DVD entitled Gustafer Yellowgold's Wide Wild World in Summer 2005 by Apple-Eye Productions, a company started by Taylor and his wife Rachel Loshak.
+The illustrations for the books were soon animated and released as a DVD entitled Gustafer Yellowgold's Wide Wild World in March 2005 by Apple-Eye Productions, a company started by Taylor and his wife Rachel Loshak.
 Taylor began performing the concerts that same summer in small venues in New York City's Lower East Side.
 By 2008, Taylor was listed as "Best Kids' Performer" by New York Magazine.
 In March 2008 "Gustafer Yellowgold's Mellow Sensation" began its 22-week Off-Broadway run at Daryl Roth's DR2 theater in Manhattan.

-Prior to his work on the Gustafer Yellowgold project, Morgan Taylor was a multi-instrumentalist for WILCO members John Stirratt and Pat Sansone's band, The Autumn Defense on their 2004 Circles tour, co-wrote music for Lisa Loeb's 2012 album No Fairy Talesand has had a successful career as a sound and recording engineer working with Joseph Arthur, Jon Brion, Norah Jones, Regina Spektor, Rufus Wainwright, Duncan Sheik, Rich Robinson (Black Crowes) and others.
+Prior to his work on the Gustafer Yellowgold project, Morgan Taylor was a multi-instrumentalist for Wilco members John Stirratt and Pat Sansone's band, The Autumn Defense on their 2004 Circles tour, co-wrote music for Lisa Loeb's 2012 album No Fairy Tales and has had a successful career as a sound and recording engineer working with Joseph Arthur, Jon Brion, Norah Jones, Regina Spektor, Rufus Wainwright, Duncan Sheik, Rich Robinson and others.

 A native of Dayton, Ohio, Morgan Taylor moved to New York City in 1999, honing his songwriting skills while concurrently becoming a successful sound engineer.
-A self-taught cartoonist raised on MAD Magazine and Marvel comics, Taylor began drawing what would become the Gustafer Yellowgold videos as a picture book project in winter 2004, during breaks of touring as the multi-instrumentalist for Autumn Defense.
+A self-taught cartoonist raised on MAD Magazine and Marvel Comics, Taylor began drawing what would become the Gustafer Yellowgold videos as a picture book project in winter 2004, during breaks of touring as the multi-instrumentalist for The Autumn Defense.
 Taylor played the first live Gustafer Yellowgold concert with music and moving images in the summer of 2005 while on tour in Seoul, Korea.
 His DVD/CD sets, Gustafer Yellowgold's Have You Never Been Yellow? and Gustafer Yellowgold's Wide Wild World are NAPPA Gold Award winners and were honored by the Kids First!
 Film and Video Festival.
 “Mint Green Bee” from Gustafer Yellowgold's Wide Wild World was a Grand Prize Winner in the John Lennon Songwriting Contest.
-The seventh full-length CD/DVD release "Dark Pie Concerns" was nominated for a Grammy award for Best Children's Album in 2015.
+The seventh full-length CD/DVD release Gustafer Yellowgold's Dark Pie Concerns was nominated for a Grammy Award for Best Children's Album in 2015.

+A posthumous compilation album titled Best of Gustafer Yellowgold was released as a double album of yellow vinyl on September 8, 2023.
+The release included one LP of songs voted for by fans, and a second LP containing covers of Gustafer Yellowgold songs by artists including Frances England, Justin Roberts, Parker Jacobs, Chris Ballew, The Okee Dokee Brothers, Recess Monkey, Gail Ann Dorsey, and Morgan Taylor's son Ridley Loshak-Taylor.